St. Louis County, Minnesota: Politics

 In 2007, St. Louis County considered doing a study about dividing into two counties, but the proposal was not acted on.

 This county is one of the most reliably Democratic counties in the state, as no Republican or Independent candidate has won the county in a statewide election since 1992.
 The only time a Democrat obtained less than 50% of the vote was in 1998, when Jesse Ventura of the Reform ticket won statewide; some 24% of the county voted for him.
-Since 1992, the only time when a Republican obtained more than 34% of the vote was in the elections of 1994 (year of Republican Revolution) when the incumbent Independent-Republican governor won the statewide vote by a landslide of more than 60%, and when the Independent-Republican senatorial candidate won election with 49% statewide, both of which are rare occurrences in Minnesota.
+Since 1992, the only time when a Republican obtained more than 34% of the vote was in the elections of 1994 (the year of the Republican Revolution) when the incumbent Independent-Republican governor won the statewide vote by a landslide of more than 60%, and when the Independent-Republican senatorial candidate won election with 49% statewide, both of which are rare occurrences in Minnesota.

 Presidential elections

 St. Louis County has long been one of the strongest Democratic bastions in the state outside of the Twin Cities.
-The Democrats have carried the county for 23 consecutive presidential elections; the last Republican candidate to carry the county was Herbert Hoover in 1928, before the Great Depression.
+The Democrats have carried the county for 24 consecutive presidential elections; the last Republican candidate to carry the county was Herbert Hoover in 1928, before the Great Depression.
 In recent elections, Republicans have received about 1/3rd of the county's vote.
 In 2016, Donald Trump earned 39.7% of the county's vote, while the Democratic vote deteriorated to 51.4% (the lowest percentage since 1932); according to exit polls, this was due to residents' concerns about the decline of mining and forestry in the county.
 This was the closest that a Republican had come to winning the county since 1932.
 In 2020, Trump became the first Republican since Herbert Hoover to get more than 40% of the vote in St. Louis County, but Joe Biden bolstered the Democratic margin of victory from 11.7% to 15.6%.

 Congress

 St. Louis County is in Minnesota's 8th congressional district.
-For 36 years it was represented by Democrat Jim Oberstar.
+For 36 years, it was represented by Democrat Jim Oberstar.
 He was defeated in 2010 by Republican Chip Cravaack.
-Two years later Cravaack was defeated by Democrat Rick Nolan, who represented the district until his retirement in 2019.
+Two years later, Cravaack was defeated by Democrat Rick Nolan, who represented the district until his retirement in 2019.
 Republican St. Louis County commissioner Pete Stauber succeeded Nolan in one of three Democrat-to-Republican district flips in 2018, two of which happened in Minnesota.